 The interest on your loan doesn’t compound annually or roll-up.
 With the new and improved voluntary lifetime mortgage plans, you can repay up to 15% of the money you borrowed every year.
 It all depends on the provider, but most of them also don’t penalise you for it.

-Almost any lifetime mortgage plan has a voluntary repayment option—plans like the traditional roll-up plans and drawdown1 plans, interest-only2 and impaired mortgage plans.
+Almost any lifetime mortgage plan has a voluntary repayment option—plans like the traditional roll-up plans and drawdown plans, interest-only and impaired mortgage plans.
 More and more providers are leaning in that direction now and adapting.
 But only a few have transitioned completely.

-- To qualify for this lifetime mortgage3 plan, you need to be 55 or older, and your house has a to be valued at a minimum of £70,000.
+- To qualify for this lifetime mortgage plan, you need to be 55 or older, and your house has to be valued at a minimum of £70,000.

 - You need to choose between a lump-sum or drawdown lifetime mortgage plan.